davidk/Part_Breakouts/README.md

 This means the boards/parts have been tested with:

-* FR-1 substrate (will not survive extended rework/reflow)
+* FR-1 substrate (will not survive extended rework/reflow/shearing mechanical stresses)

 * Usually built around wide trace/spacing rules for fast milling 1/32 (usually) bit use.